francianepovoa/cryptodash/README.md

 ## 👨🏻‍💻 About the project

-This is an Cryptocurrency Dashboard project using React.js, Context API, styled-components & CSS Grid.
+This is a Cryptocurrency Dashboard project using React.js, Context API, styled-components & CSS Grid.

 ##### Settings Page with Intro greeting
  * Greeting the user on first visit, asking them to choose their favorites